To learn about deploying code for Cloud Manager in AEM as a Cloud Service, see here.

 "status": "FINISHED"

-The syntax of the HAL link’s href value above is not intended to be used as a point of reference.
-The actual value should always be read from the HAL link and not generated.
+The syntax of the HAL link’s href value is only an example and the actual value should always be read from the HAL link and not generated.

 Submitting a PUT request to this endpoint will result in a 201 response if successful and the response body will be the representation of the new execution.
 This is similar to starting a regular execution through the API.